Some new results on decidability for elementary algebra and geometry

-In the construction of $\Res{P}{n}$ in the above proof, an alternative way of eliminating vector variables from the formula $P_1$ is to reduce vector equations by rearranging them into the form $t_1\Ve_1 + \ldots t_n\Ve_n = \VO$ which can then be replaced by $t_1 = 0 \And \ldots \And t_n = 0$ before applying the method of lemma~\ref{lma:standard-form}.
-This would be more efficient, and also avoid introducing multiplication, which might be practically beneficial when working in the additive fragment of an extended language including a richer supply of vector constants.
+In the construction of $\Res{\phi}{n}$ in the above proof, an alternative way of eliminating vector variables from the formula $\phi_1$ is to rearrange vector equations into the form $t_1\Vb_1 + \ldots + t_n\Vb_n = \VO$ which may then be replaced by $t_1 = t_2 = \ldots = t_n = 0$ before applying the method of Lemma~\ref{lma:standard-form} to eliminate inner products.
+This is more efficient and also avoids introducing multiplication, which might be practically beneficial when working in the additive fragment of an extended language including a richer supply of vector constants.

-In section~\ref{subsubsec:poss-qe} we defined sentences $\pD_{{\le}n}$ for $n \in \nat$ that hold in a vector space iff the space has finite dimension less than or equal to $n$.
+In Section~\ref{subsubsec:poss-qe} we defined sentences $\pD_{{\le}n}$ for $n \in \nat$ that hold in a vector space iff the space has finite dimension less than or equal to $n$.
 Let us define $\pD_0 := \pD_{{\le}0}$ and $\pD_{n+1} := \pD_{{\le}n+1} \And \Not \pD_{{\le}n}$ so that the sentence $\pD_n$ holds iff the dimension is exactly $n$.
 We use these sentences to reduce the theories of interest to the theory $\IP{{\le}k}$ of inner product spaces of dimension at most $k$.

-\begin{Theorem} Let $P$ be a sentence of $\LI$ containing $k$ vector variables; if $k = 0$, let $\Star{P} \IsDef \Res{P}{0}$ otherwise define $\Star{P}$ by,
+\begin{Theorem} Let $\phi$ be a sentence of $\LI$ containing $k$ vector variables; if $k = 0$, let $\Star{\phi} \IsDef \Res{\phi}{0}$, otherwise define $\Star{\phi}$ by,